Old Man Gloom

 Old Man Gloom is an American post-metal band originally formed in Santa Fe, New Mexico, but now based in Massachusetts.
-The group, formed by Aaron Turner of Isis and Santos Montano, expanded to become a sort of supergroup in the Boston hardcore and metalcore scene.
+The group, formed by Aaron Turner of Isis and Santos Montano, expanded to become a supergroup in the Boston hardcore and metalcore scene.

 History

 First four albums (1999–2004)

 In 2001, a year after the release of their first album Meditations in B, the band released two albums simultaneously: Seminar II and Seminar III.
 For these records, Luke Scarola joined to use electronics.
 On Seminar II, Stephen Brodsky of Cave In wrote the lyrics for one song, and Jay Randall of Agoraphobic Nosebleed contributed on electronics.
 On August 24, 2004, Christmas was released.

 Inactive years (2004–2011)

 Shortly after the release of Christmas in 2004, Old Man Gloom's activity significantly died down.
 The members insist that the band did not break up or go on hiatus during this time, but for about eight years none of the members' schedules allowed for any writing or recording time.

 Aaron Turner's main band Isis released three more studio albums — Panopticon (2004), In the Absence of Truth (2007) and Wavering Radiant (2009) — before breaking up in 2010.
 During this time Turner also joined, formed or continued work in other projects, including Greymachine, House of Low Culture, Jodis, Lotus Eaters, Mamiffer, Ringfinger and Twilight.
 Nate Newton's main band Converge also released three more albums — You Fail Me (2004), No Heroes (2006) and Axe to Fall (2009).
 He also founded the band Doomriders in 2004 and reunited with one of his earlier bands Jesuit in 2011.
 Caleb Scofield's main band Cave In released one more studio album Perfect Pitch Black (2005) before going on hiatus in 2006, then reunited in 2009 and released White Silence (2011).
 Scofield, who had never before been the primary writer for his other bands, formed the band Zozobra — whose name was inspired by Old Man Gloom and its third studio album Seminar III: Zozobra — in 2006 after Cave In went on hiatus.
 Santos Montano briefly joined Zozobra in its early years and also performed with Stephen Brodsky's (Cave In, Converge) new band New Idea Society for a while.